Ragdoll kittens and cats

 Your Ragdoll kitten has been fed a balanced diet.
 It is recommended that you do not change your kittens diet early on to avoid the risk of stomach upset.
 If you wish to change their primary food, this can be done later on in gradual increments.

 It is acceptable to provide your kitten with a variety of foods.
-These include good quality Kitten dry food (such as Blue Buffalo and Royal Canin).
+These include good quality Kitten dry food.
+We use and recommend Hill's Science Diet but you can always discuss other healthy options with your vet.
 Once your kitten has reached the year mark you will transition from the Kitten type to the Adult Cat type of the same brand.
 Fresh cooked human quality meats like boneless fish and chicken are a great addition to their diet.
 Cook natural rice, sprinklings of grated cheese and chopped boiled egg are welcome treats as well.

 Raw chicken wings are good to keep teeth and gums healthy butplease watch your kitten while young with possible splintering of bones.
 Tuna is a nice treat.
 Soft natural packaged cat treats and greenies are good as